-After the first break-up of Yes in 1981, Chris Squire and Alan White tried to form a Super Group called XYZ with former Led Zeppelin members Jimmy Page and Robert Plant.
+After the breakup of Yes in 1981, Chris Squire and Alan White tried to form a supergroup called XYZ with former Led Zeppelin members Jimmy Page and Robert Plant.
 Plant quickly lost interest in the project and the band folded.
-But then Squire and White started working with a new guitarist from South Africa...
+But then Squire and White started working with Trevor Rabin...

-Vangelis was also seriously considered for a spot in the group but chose to go solo.
+Vangelis was also seriously considered for a spot in the group after Rick Wakeman left but chose to go solo.
 He did collaborate with Jon Anderson in the early '80s.

 Eddie Jobson (ex-Roxy Music, Jethro Tull, UK and Frank Zappa keyboardist/violinist) was recruited to join Yes in 1983 after Tony Kaye (who had recorded some of the keyboard parts as a special guest) had finished his studio work on 90125.
 Jobson and Kaye rehearsed with Yes for the 90125 tour, and Jobson participated in the filming of the "top of the skyscraper" part of the video of "Owner Of A Lonely Heart" (though he was largely edited out later), but some personal and musical differences led Jobson to leave the band.

-The album that became Union started off as a second Anderson Bruford Wakeman Howe album, tentatively titled Dialogue.
-However, "Take the Water To the Mountain" is the only piece from Dialogue that ended up making it intact onto Union, with the rest of the tracks remaining unreleased until Jon Anderson finally included some of them in a rarities collection in 2006.
+The album that became Union started off as a second Anderson Bruford Wakeman Howe album, tentatively titled Dialogue, or We Make Believe.
+However, "Take the Water to the Mountain" is the only piece from Dialogue that ended up making it intact onto Union, with the rest of the tracks remaining unreleased until Jon Anderson finally included some of them in a rarities collection in 2006.